 Statistical analysis

 Because

-pitfall traps preferentially collect insects that are more active and mobile, the number of ground beetles caught in pitfalls is reported as activity-abundance, which emphasizes that insect sampling methods have inherent biases towards certain taxa.
+pitfall traps preferentially collect insects that are more active and mobile (ref), the number of ground beetles caught in pitfalls is reported as activity-abundance, which emphasizes that insect sampling methods have inherent biases towards certain taxa.

 Before analyzing activity-abundance data, we standardized the counts to account for occasional trap loss due to animal disturbance.
 For each year, and for each plot, we divided the trap catch by the number of days that the trap was operational for that year (Sklodowski and Garbalinska, 2011).